Exams & Services

 A contact lens exam consists of a comprehensive eye exam and requires additional testing to determine the power and fit of your contact lenses.
 Whether you are just interested in being fit with contacts or an experienced contact lens wearer, please make sure to mention this when booking your eye exam.

-We first determine your lifestyle needs which may include work environment, sports, special social and recreational needs.
-We then determine your prescription power for glasses and contact lenses, assess your eyes ability to work together as a team (binocular vision), and check for eye diseases.
+We first determine your lifestyle needs, which may include work environment, sports, and special social and recreational needs.
+We then determine your prescription power for glasses and contact lenses, assess your eye's ability to work together as a team (binocular vision), and check for eye diseases.
 Measurements of corneal curvature, evaluation of your tear film, and measurement of pupil size will be taken to ensure an optimum fit.

-After finding a contact lens that is comfortable for you, fits properly, and provides good vision, we will write a contact lens prescription which contains the parameters of your new contact lenses.
-Annual eye exams are recommended so we can monitor the health of your eyes and check on the progress with the contact lenses.
+After finding a contact lens that is comfortable for you, fits properly, and provides good vision, we will write a contact lens prescription that contains the parameters of your new contact lenses.
+Annual eye exams are recommended, so we can monitor the health of your eyes and check on the progress with the contact lenses.

 Please read our Contact Lens Information page for more details on contact lenses.